kgdunn/pid-book/univariate-review/univariate-review.rst

 	z_i = \frac{x_i - \text{mean}}{\text{standard deviation}}

-The values of the mean and standard deviation are either the population parameters, if known, or use the best estimate of the mean and standard deviation from the sampled data.
+The values of the mean and standard deviation are either the population parameters, if known, or using the best estimate of the mean and standard deviation from the sampled data.

 For example, if our values of :math:`x_i` come from a normal distribution with mean of 34.2 and variance of 55.
 Then we could write :math:`x \sim \mathcal{N}(34.2, 55)`, which is short-hand notation of saying the same thing.
-The equivalent :math:`z`-values for these :math:`x` data would be: :math:`z_i = \dfrac{x_i - 34.2}{\sqrt{55}}`.
+The equivalent :math:`z`-values for these :math:`x_i` values would be: :math:`z_i = \dfrac{x_i - 34.2}{\sqrt{55}}`.

 This transformation to standard form **does not change the distribution** of the original :math:`x`, it only changes the parameters of the distribution.
 You can easily prove to yourself that :math:`z` is normally distributed as :math:`z \sim \mathcal{N}(0.0, 1.0)`.
-So statistical tables only report the area under the distribution of a :math:`z` value with mean of zero, and unit variance..
+So statistical tables only report the area under the distribution of a :math:`z` value with mean of zero, and unit variance.

 This is a common statistical technique, to :index:`standardize a variable`, which we will see several times.
 Standardization takes our variable from :math:`x \sim \mathcal{N}(\text{some mean}, \text{some variance})` and converts it to :math:`z \sim \mathcal{N}(0.0, 1.0)`.
 It is just as easy to go backwards, from a given :math:`z`-value and return back to our original :math:`x`-value.

 The units of :math:`z` are dimensionless, no matter what the original units of :math:`x` were.
 Standardization also allows us to straightforwardly compare 2 variables that may have different means and spreads.
 For example if our company has two reactors at different locations, producing the same product.
 We can standardize a variable of interest, e.g. viscosity, from both reactors and then proceed to use the standardized variables to compare performance.

 Consult a statistical table found in most statistical textbooks for the normal distribution, such as the one found at the :ref:`end of this chapter <univariate_statistical_tables>`.
 Make sure you can firstly understand how to read the table.
-Secondly, duplicate a few entries in the table using R. Then complete these small exercises by estimating what the rough answer should be, then use both the tables and R to get a more accurate estimate.
+Secondly, duplicate a few entries in the table using R. Complete these small exercises by estimating what the rough answer should be.
+Use the tables first, then use R to get a more accurate estimate.

 #.
 Assume :math:`x`, the measurement of biological activity for a drug, is normally distributed with mean of 26.2 and standard deviation of 9.2.
 What is the probability of obtaining an activity reading less than or equal to 30.0?